 Explanation: Taxpayers claim the greater of itemized deductions or the standard deduction.
 In addition, taxpayers will reduce taxable income by personal and dependency exemptions.
-Page Ref.: I:2-5 Objective: 1

-6) Refundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but may not reduce the liability below zero.
+6) Refundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.

 Explanation: Refundable tax credits may reduce the tax liability to zero and, if some credit still remains, are refundable or paid by the government to the taxpayer.
-Page Ref.: I:2-6 Objective: 1

-7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but may not reduce the liability below zero.
+7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.

-Answer: TRUE

-Page Ref.: I:2-6

-Objective: 1